Marwwann/ASUMobiCarG33/README.md

 # ASUMobiCarG33
-This project is about designing and implementing a RC car wit various features.
+This project is about designing and implementing RC car with various features.

 Team Members:
 1) Marwan Mohamed